 Technically it means that every hard- and software component was at least redundant in one platform.
 And on top of that, we made a copy of that platform available in a different location.
 Fully separated from the first one.

 Power supply, power generators, batteries, fiber optics, firewalls, routers, switches, airco’s, racks, servers, cables...
 Everything redundant and that times two.

-This technical design has been very reliable for those clients who were able to make two connections to the two platforms, while remaining full control of what to route through where.
+This technical design has been very reliable for those clients who were able to make two connections to the two platforms while remaining in full control of what to route through where.

-Lately we experienced that when you’re providing SMS services for 20 years and deploy hundreds or thousands of servers, still a rare incident where multiple hardware components fail at the same moment, can happen.
-So we were happy to see that our double setup paid off for those client group who maintained connection to the other platform.
-We regret that a smaller group of customers who didn’t have this double connections experienced disturbance of service caused by this rare combination of hardware failures.
+Lately, we experienced that when you’re providing SMS services for 20 years and deploy hundreds or thousands of servers, still a rare incident where multiple hardware components fail at the same moment can happen.
+So we were happy to see that our double setup paid off for those client groups who maintained a connection to the other platform.
+We regret that a smaller group of customers who didn’t have this double connection experienced disturbance of service caused by this rare combination of hardware failures.

-Off course we recognise, that modern CPaaS (communication platform as a service) type of customers nowadays care less about how things work and care more about that it just works.
+Off course we recognize, that modern CPaaS (communication platform as a service) type of customers nowadays care less about how things work and care more about that it just works.